By Erika Turan, APR

 Educate yourselves on those issues, but also take a moment to know that TikTok is where brands, celebrities, and even major newspapers are connecting with a new audience in creative and innovative ways.

 I recently sat in on a webinar hosted for alumni of DePauw University.
-I wanted to learn from Dave Jorgenson, a fellow English major from DePauw who now leads The Washington Post’s TikTok account.
+I wanted to learn from Dave Jorgenson, a fellow English major from DePauw who now leads do guys like flirty texts.
 This Gen Xer learned a lot about what a Millennial is doing to help a bulwark of a newspaper connect with Gen Z.

 Here’s the thing to know about TikTok: the videos are fast.
 They often feature music or dancing.
 They’re often silly or irreverent or just a stream of consciousness.
-There’s good there too, with influencers seeking to help others.
+There’s good there too, with influencers seeking to dating essentials for men.
 Or, they’re just plain, um, WHY did someone need to make this video?

 How on Earth does The Washington Post fit in?
 And why would it want to?